HTML stands for Hypertext Markup Language. It is used to structure web pages and one of the most important web development technologies.

-- Allow users to enter their phone number and make sure that they only enter digits.
+- Allow users to enter their phone number.

 - Let users choose between a list of items such as the subject of their message.

-We can enable all these features on our website or web application simply by using the right elements.
+We can enable all these features on our website or web application simply by using the appropriate HTML elements.